Parks And Recreation Reunion Special Brings Back Our Favorite Cast

 Parks and Recreation is one of the most beloved shows out there.
 The series aired for seven seasons between 2009 and 2015.
-It gave us years of laugher, tears, joy, and superstar Chris Pratt.
+It gave us years of laugher, tears, joy, and superstar Chris Pratt, who recently supported Tom Holland in Onward.
 With so many major historical moments in the past few years, it’s easy to wonder what the Pawnee gang would do.
 So, NBC brought them back so that we could see their reactions to the immense ways that COVID-19 has changed the world.
 The Parks and Recreation reunion may not have added anything new to the plot, but it was just enough to give us what we needed.

 How the Parks and Recreation Reunion Made Something Special

 Greg Daniels and Michael Schur are known for creating tv shows with worthy character development and even more heart.
 The characters in Parks and Recreation were written so well that viewers were able to form genuine bonds with the idea of them.
 We knew their motivations, their desires, and their entire reasons for being.
 Because of how well they were created, we can picture how they’d react to plenty of different settings (I know I’m not the only one who wished we could watch Leslie Knope find out that Donald Trump is her president).
 And, with this reunion, we get to see how they’d react to a global pandemic.

 The reunion special doesn’t give us much new content.
 We don’t learn very much about the characters, as their futures were already given to us in the series finale.
 This means that anyone who went into the reunion expecting to see some major plot development would be disappointed.
 Instead, the episode is here to provide us with a heartwarming reminder of the cast that we fell in love with.

 How Everyone Is Holding Up In A Pandemic